Introduction

 In Parts One and Two, we discovered a sobering truth about Coulomb matrix eigenvalues: while they work perfectly for simple molecules like butane, they struggle to distinguish constitutional isomers as molecular complexity increases.

-Unsupervised clustering painted a clear picture—by C₁₁H₂₄, eigenvalue representations become nearly indistinguishable.
-But this raises an intriguing question: what happens when we provide labels?
+Our unsupervised clustering analysis painted a clear picture—by C₁₁H₂₄, eigenvalue representations become nearly indistinguishable.
+But this raises a crucial question: what happens when we provide labels?

-First, let’s reload our eigenvalue data, focusing only on molecules with constitutional isomers (C₄H₁₀ through C₁₁H₂₄):
+First, we reload our eigenvalue data, focusing only on molecules with constitutional isomers (C₄H₁₀ through C₁₁H₂₄):

 import re